Growing Security Concerns Over Payroll Data Protection

 Assuming the payroll provider is compliant with ISO 27001 best practices, most questions from clients about data storage and transmission will be in respect of whether the payroll data is encrypted at rest (e.g. data is protected while on disk/in storage, and encrypted in Transit, e.g. data is protected between the client and the payroll provider against snooping).

-Good Asia payroll providers will have data encrypted at both stages and ensure client HR teams can obtain compliance sign-off easier.
+Good payroll data protection practices include having data encrypted at both stages and ensuring client HR teams can obtain compliance sign-off easier.
 A lot of compliance and IT teams will not be comfortable transmitting confidential payroll data over unsecured email (even if password protected), so it is important that your Asia payroll provider can provide other options for data transmission, e.g. FTP-S.

-In addition, compliance teams will also be interested in how data is retained and destroyed when no longer required.
+In addition, payroll data protection standards should be practised throughout the entire data life cycle.
+Compliance teams will also be interested in how data is retained and destroyed when no longer required.
 Ensuring that your Asia payroll provider has clear data retention policies is your first port of call.

 Who Has Access to The Data? – What Is the Framework for Access to Data and How Is Access Monitored?